Online code minifier

 Faster loading

-Removing comments, whitespace, and redundant characters reduces transfer size and shortens download time.
+Removing comments, whitespace, and redundant characters reduces transfer size before the asset reaches the browser.

 Lower bandwidth cost

-Smaller assets reduce the amount of data a site needs to deliver at scale.
+Smaller assets reduce the amount of data a site needs to deliver, which matters more as a static file is reused across pages, regions, and campaigns.

 Less parsing work